lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - `computedPeerRoster` prefers cached display names and avatars from `peerProfileCache`, guaranteeing HUD chips show profile pictures wherever available.
   - `useLobbyChat({ onRoster })` populates `peerProfileCache` directly from the `players` payload supplied by the lobby server (deduplicated roster) instead of an undefined placeholder, preventing reference errors like `spinnerRoster is not defined` during the first round render.
 - **Result**: The compete HUD’s player cluster shows each participant’s actual profile avatar instead of falling back to initials during live rounds.

+#### Update (2025-10-25): Compete waiting overlay copy & roster
+- **Components**: `src/components/navigation/GameOverlayHUD.tsx`, `src/components/layouts/GameLayout1.tsx`
+- **Behavior**:
+  - Removed the amber "Waiting for players" pill from the HUD score cluster.
+Waiting state is now confined to the full-screen overlay shown after you submit.
+  - Overlay headline reads "Waiting for:" and lists remaining participants derived from the peer roster (non-submitted players).
+When roster data is incomplete, a "+N more" line appears based on the submission counters.
+  - Keeps the spinner + glass backdrop but replaces the generic "Waiting for other players…" copy with the roster list so hosts can see exactly who is outstanding.

 #### Update (2025-10-24): Avatar badge overflow fix